swkeever/skies.dev/content/learn-css/index.md

 ```

 It's not important what the actual values are in each CSS rule.
 Tailwind
-provides a carefully created design system out of the box.
+provides a carefully created **design system** out of the box.
 The design system
 _limits_ the amount of possible CSS rules you can apply.
 Moreover, a design
 system will force your styles to be more consistent throughout your site.

-Tailwind's classes are atomic.
-Tailwind-defined classes usually apply a single
+Tailwind's classes are atomic, and the classes Tailwind defines usually apply a
-CSS rule.
-So as a side effect of using Tailwind, you are actually _learning how
+single CSS rule.
+So as a side effect of using Tailwind, you are actually
-to use CSS_.
+_learning how to use CSS_.

 ## The Strategy

 ![a toddler looking at a set of stairs](stairs.jpg)

 Assuming I've convinced you to learn CSS with Tailwind, how do you know what
 classes to use in order to apply the styles?
-Don't worry, this happens all of
+Let's walk through a scenario as an
-the time.
-Let's walk through a scenario as an example.
+example.

 ### The Scenario

-Let's say you want to know how to implement a 3-column layout.
-The process we
+Let's say you want to implement a 3-column layout.
+The process we will use to
-will use to figure this out are as follows:
+figure this out are as follows:

 1. [Search the web](https://duckduckgo.com/?q=css+3+column+layout) to learn how
    to accomplish the task in CSS.